jonnor/embeddedml/projects/dollar_tinyml/applications/toothbrushing/notes.md

 # TODO

-Proof of Concept

-- Print first model
-- Buy some toothbrushes for testing
+PoC, dummy ML

+- Setup accelerometer reading.
+Copy har_trees
+- Play sounds effects and turn on LEDs
-- Design a tooth attachment method.
-V bed and.
-Screw on?
+- Design a toothbrush attachment method.
+Zipties for brush.
+Costmetic cover?
+- Add dummy sensor analysis.
+Compute orientation vector (mean), and changes/energy (RMS?) motion 1.0 if changes more than T brushing 1.0 if toothbrush is not vertical orientation
+- Test on device

+PoC with ML

-- Record some data, using har_trees example in emlearn-micropython
+- Record some data
-- Copy MicroPython firmware from har_trees
+- Train model, based on har_trees
-- Create logic for tracking "brushing" state.
-Entering/leaving after X seconds of detecthing brushing/not.

-Integrating

-- Order dml20m board, and do board bringup
+- Investigate the on the other dataset?
+- Test on device

 # Data